TyrfingMjolnir/grimwire/README.md

  - `-u/--is_upstream`: if grimwire is upstream of a server like Nginx, specify this flag with the port the server is using.
  - `--ssl`: enables TLS, and will look for `ssl-key.pem` and `ssl-cert.pem` in grimwire's directory to set the key & cert (default off).
  - `--allow_signup`: if set to 0, will remove the new-user signup interface from the login page (default 1).
+ - `--max_accounts`: the limit on the number of user accounts that can register (default 100).
+ - `--max_user_streams`: the limit on the streams a user can hold at once.
+Can be overridden per-user by setting `"max_user_streams"` in the userfile (default 10).

 The `config.json` file can include any of the long versions of those flags.
 Note that `grimwire reload` will not update the port or SSL status - you must restart the server process to do that.